Anindyakafka/CensorBoard_records/README.md

 Dataset and related anlysis of modifications or cuts made by the [Central Board of Film Certification (CBFC), India](https://www.cbfcindia.gov.in/).

 The dataset consists of two main components:
+## All the Data can be found in the Tags/Releases on the right pane of the repository

 - Raw Data: Raw category and certificate data from the CBFC website, stored in [`data/raw/`](data/raw/)
 - Processed Data: Cleaned up data enhanced with code-based and LLM-based analysis of cuts, stored in [`data/data.csv`](data/data.csv)